ma4nn/fritzbox-munin-fast/README.md

 - Add possibility to connect to FRITZ!Box via TLS

 ## Requirements
-- FRITZ!Box router with FRITZ!Box!OS >= 07.20
+- FRITZ!Box router with FRITZ!OS >= 07.50 (if you are on an older FRITZ!OS version, select an older version of fritzbox-munin-fast by browsing the tags in this repository)
 - Munin 1.4.0 or later is required
 - Python 3.x